Carmine00/ResearchTrack-Assignment-1/README.md

 		look for box with silver flag and silver list
 	else:
-		look for token with gold flag and gold list if distance obtained when searching equat to -1: token not in the robot's vision, turn to change the field view else if distance less than the threshold : grab the box and add its code to the silver list else if distance less than the threshold and the dimension of the box and flag set to gold: we are carrying a silver box and we are close to golden box, release silver box and add the code of the golden one to the list, then go back to not be too close to the new pair and rotate right to set a clockwise direction to pair boxes else if the robot is well aligned to the token: drive towards the token
+		look for token with gold flag and gold list if distance obtained when searching equal to -1: token not in the robot's vision, turn to change the field view else if distance less than the threshold : grab the box, rotate left to set a clockwise direction to pair boxes and add its code to the silver list else if distance less than the threshold and the dimension of the box and flag set to gold: we are carrying a silver box and we are close to golden box, release silver box and add the code of the golden one to the list, then go back to not be too close to the new pair and rotate right to set a clockwise direction to pair boxes and counterbalance the rotation made to reach and grab the silver box else if the robot is well aligned to the token: drive towards the token
 	else if the robot is not well aligned to the token: